Advantages and Disadvantages of Sole Proprietorship

 But there is risk involved as well.
 Sole proprietorships offer little protection for the owner in the case of a deal gone wrong.
 Sole proprietorship can be seen as an extension of the owner, who can be held liable for losses or debts incurred by the sole proprietorship.
 The owner can also be held responsible for any business violations.
 The risks are inherent in running a sole proprietorship.
 But let's look at the advantages first.

 Advantages of a Sole Proprietorship

-Here are clear advantages for sole proprietors:
+In summary, here are the clear advantages for sole proprietors:

-- Minimum formation costs
+- Minimal formation costs

-- Less formal business requirements
+- Fewer formal business requirements

 - No corporate tax payments